Sadiq Khan freezes Transport for London fares for a year

 City Hall said an example of the benefits of the freeze include someone commuting from Hornchurch to a central London station five days a week avoiding a potential 20p increase to their fare, saving up to £90 a year.

-By contrast, the Government set a cap of 4.9% for rises in regulated fares on mainline train services in England from March 3.
+By contrast, the Government set a cap of 4.9 per cent for rises in regulated fares on mainline train services in England from 3 March.

-City Hall calculated that TfL fares will be 14% lower this year than if they had risen in line with England’s rail fares since 2016.
+City Hall calculated that TfL fares will be 14 per cent lower this year than if they had risen in line with England’s rail fares since 2016.

 Mr Khan said: “While people across the country face another hike in their rail fares, I simply wasn’t prepared to stand by and see TfL customers face a similar hike.

-“This is the fifth fares freeze I’ve done since becoming mayor, making transport in our city 21% cheaper than it would have been had fares risen by inflation.
+“This is the fifth fares freeze I’ve done since becoming mayor, making transport in our city 21 per cent cheaper than it would have been had fares risen by inflation.

 “This shows that whenever I can freeze fares, I do so.